-YouClaim can help you take legal action against the company responsible for failing to provide a safe apparatus, or against an individual who caused the injury for failing to act in a safe and responsible manner.
-Call today on 0800 10 757 95 or fill in an online enquiry form.
+YouClaim can help you take legal action against an individual who caused the injury for failing to act in a safe and responsible manner.

-Before the bouncy castle is set up by the hirer, the company usually makes the customer sign a terms and conditions agreement which states that, in the event of an injury taking place whilst the inflatable is in use, the supplier will not be found liable.
+Before the bouncy castle is set up by the hirer, the supplier usually makes customers sign a terms and conditions agreement, which states that in the event of an injury occurring while the inflatable is in use, the supplier will not be found liable.

-Due to this agreement with the company, if a child gets injured due to the negligence of the supervising adult then, parents seeking compensation must pursue their claim with the hosts and not the bouncy castle provider.
+As a result of this agreement, if a child is injured due to the negligence of a supervising adult, parents seeking compensation must pursue their claim with the hirer, via a firm of specialists such as YouClaim, and not the provider of the bouncy castle.

 It is up to those hiring the bouncy castle for an event to take responsibility for any incidents.

 As every case is different, it is best to discuss your situation with an expert.
-The solicitors here at YouClaim can advise you whether you have a case when they have heard the full story.
+The solicitors at YouClaim are always ready to provide advice to those who have been wronged through somebody else’s negligence.